 Can the microbiome be changed?

-One of the most surprising things I learned is that it’s believed that our microbiata profile is “set” by age 2 to 3, and while the numbers of bacteria may change over time, the profile remains unchanged.
-So while we may do our best to introduce new strains over the course of our lifetime, it may not produce any real change.
+One of the most surprising things I learned is that researchers believe our microbiata profile is “set” by age 2 or 3, and while the numbers of bacteria may change over time, our profile remains unchanged.
+So, while we can introduce new strains over the course of our lifetime, it may not produce any real change.

 But like most researchers who study this relatively young science, I’m left with so many more questions than answers.
-Even the research that’s been conducted to date is limited at best.
+Even the studies that have been conducted to date are limited at best.

 As one of this workshop’s professors admitted, “What grows in the lab might not grow in the gut.”

-Are there certain combinations of bacteria that do not “play well together,” and is this perhaps why there is so much geographical diversity?
+- Are there certain combinations of bacteria that don’t “play well” together, and is that perhaps why there’s so much geographical diversity?

-Since it it believed that our microbiata profile is established by age two to three, is attempting to introduce new bacteria even worthwhile?
+- Since it’s believed that our microbiata profile is established by age two to three, is attempting to introduce new bacteria even worthwhile?

-Do manufactured, single strain probiotics change the microbiata profile in infants and toddlers, or is their profile dependent on environmental factors only?
-(Also, how does the fact that 30% of probiotic supplements fall short of amounts listed on their label play out?)
+- Do manufactured, single strain probiotics change the microbiata profile in infants and toddlers, or is their profile dependent on environmental factors only?

-I also find it intriguing that a large number of a mother’s bacteria “bloom” just before birth, and many physicians who deliver babies by Cesarean have started to proactively “swab” newborns with substances they would have come in contact with had they been born vaginally.
+I also find it intriguing that mothers experience a bacterial “bloom” just before giving birth, which has prompted many physicians who deliver babies by Cesarean section to proactively “swab” newborns with the bacteria they would have come in contact with had they been born vaginally.